Medically reviewed by Drugs.com. Last updated on June 22, 2020.

 Dosage form: subcutaneous injection

-Initial Dosage: In patients undergoing hip replacement surgery, the recommended dose of Iprivask is 15 mg every 12 hours administered by subcutaneous injection with the initial dose given up to 5 to 15 minutes prior to surgery, but after induction of regional block anesthesia, if used (see WARNINGS, Spinal/Epidural Anesthesia).
+Initial Dosage: In patients undergoing hip replacement surgery, the recommended dose of Iprivask is 15 mg every 12 hours administered by subcutaneous injection with the initial dose given up to 5 to 15 minutes prior to surgery, but after induction of regional block anesthesia, if used [ see Warnings and Precautions (5.1)] .
 Up to 12 days administration (average duration 9 to 12 days) of Iprivask has been well tolerated in controlled clinical trials.

-Initiate therapy at 1.7 mg every 12 hours by subcutaneousinjection.
+Initiate therapy at 1.7 mg every 12 hours by subcutaneous injection.
 Monitor aPTT and serum creatinine at least daily.
-IfaPTT exceeds 2 times control:
+If aPTT exceeds 2 times control:

 Directions on Preparation

 Use Iprivask before the expiration date given on the carton and container.